namdao2000/ultimate-nextjs-starter/README.md

 - [ ] Run in development mode and production mode.
 - [x] [Depful](https://depfu.com/) for keeping the dependencies up to date.

-## 👉 Getting started
+# 👉 Quick start

-Make sure you have the following `.env` file present
+1. Make sure you have the following `.env` file present.

 ```
 DATABASE_URL= Your PostgreSQL url